Lifestyle

 Stalin also implemented a policy of collectivization, which involved the consolidation of small peasant farms into large collective farms.
 This policy was intended to increase agricultural productivity and provide a steady supply of food for urban workers.
 However, collectivization resulted in widespread famine and the deaths of millions of peasants.

-See also Kobe Bryant: A Legend's Life Story
+See also Gautami Patil: A Trailblazing Life Journey

 Stalin’s Purges and the Great Terror